Award Winning Hand Carved Staircase: Bespoke Oak Staircases

 Deacon and Sandys faced a huge challenge from the start.
 The hand carved oak staircase presented significant problems due to the unusual size of the sections of oak and the overall dimensions of the complete job.
 There are three doorways at different levels and the landing levels needed to coincide with each of them at the same time.
 Also, all of the risers over the whole staircase had to be exactly the same height as each other.

-An oak stairway at English Heritage’s Burton Agnes in Yorkshire forms the basic idea for this one at Crosby Hall on Chelsea Embankment and to source the dry sections of oak big enough and clean enough to minimise movement and to allow for the elaborate carving required many months of preparation.
+An oak stairway at English Heritage's Burton Agnes in Yorkshire forms the basic idea for this one at Crosby Hall on Chelsea Embankment.
+Many months of preparation were required to source the dry sections of oak big enough and clean enough to minimise movement and to allow for the elaborate carving required.

 The handrails at 150mm x 130mm and the turned double baluster spindles at 110mm square, together with the strings at 300mm x 180mm presented a challenge, not only in the size and weight and sourcing the dry oak, but also in fitting the whole balustrading into the carved pattern on the posts.

 Deacon and Sandys formed the landings which were bolted into the walls.
 The apron linings and strings fixed to that, were all morticed and tenoned and draw-bored into the newels.

 The oak boarding on the landings had to match up exactly to the height of the floors that were already laid in adjacent rooms as there were no threshold strips to even out any difference in levels.